 The second component of the instrumental variables is the shares.
-Figure 2 shows the distribution of the 1,118 bank's mortgage share per census tract in 2007, the base period $(s{ikt_0})$ .
+If the shifts are exogenous, the estimator is consistent even if the shares are not exogenous (Goldsmith-Pinkham et al., 2020).
+Nevertheless, the distribution of shares across time and space contributes to the variation used to compare areas with different levels of exposure to lending.
+Figure 2 shows the distribution of the 1,118 banks' mortgage share per census tract in 2007, the base period (s{ikt_0}) .
 It presents the experience of a typical bank in a census tract.
-The average (median) bank has 6.1 (2.5) percent of the share of the census tract mortgage loan market.
-Nearly 90 percent of the banks have below 15 percent of the local share.
+The average (median) bank has 6.1 (2.5) percent of the proportion of the census tract mortgage loan market.
+Nearly 90 percent of the banks are below 15 percent of the local share.
 In contrast, 1.2 percent of the banks have more than 51 percent of the neighborhood market.
-To understand the situation of a typical census tract, Appendix Figure A.4 aggregates the 2007 banks' share at the census tract, $s{it_0} = f_k(s{ikt_0})$ , to estimate the mean, median, and maximum bank share per census tract.
-Panel A shows that banks have 13 percent of the neighborhood market share in the average census tract.
-This pattern is confirmed in Panel B, showing that in the median census tract, banks have a 9 percent local market share.
+To understand the situation of a typical census tract, Appendix Figure A.5 aggregates the 2007 banks' share at the census tract, $s{it_0} = f_k(s{ikt_0})$, to estimate the mean, median, and maximum bank share per census tract.
+This pattern is confirmed in Panel B, showing that in the median census tract, banks have a 9 percent of the local market share.
 The differences between the mean and median typical census tract suggest a slightly skewed distribution.
 Panel C confirms this situation by plotting the distribution of the maximum market share of a bank per census tract.
-The leading bank has one-third of the local market share in the typical census tract.

 While one bank usually has one-third of the local mortgage market, the remaining share is scattered across other financial institutions.
 Specifically, the mean (median) census tract has 14 (16.5) banks offering mortgages.
 In most census tracts, people can choose from many financial institutions to obtain a home loan.
-This result should not be surprising as people look for mortgages online or visit several banks scattered around the city.
-Banks are unlikely to have strong market power at such a small geographical level.
-The large number of shares across tracts is one of the sources of variation that the shift-share instrumental variables approach leverages (cross-sectional variation).
+This result should not be surprising, as people look for mortgages online or visit several banks scattered around the city; they are not limited to the banks in their neighborhood.
+Said differently, banks are unlikely to have strong market power at such a small geographical level.
+The large number of shares across tracts is the other source of variation that the shift-share instrumental variables approach leverages (cross-sectional variation).10